aperez9423/web-sprint-challenge-adding-data-persistence/README.md

 Use appropriate data types and constraints:

-A **project** is what needs to be done and is stored in a `projects` table with the following columns:
+A **project** is what needs to be done and is stored in a `projects` table with the following columns: DONE

 - [ ] `project_id` - primary key
 - [ ] `project_name` - required
 - [ ] `project_description` - optional
 - [ ] `project_completed` - required but the database defaults it to not completed if not provided

-A **resource** is anything needed to complete a project and is stored in a `resources` table with the following columns:
+A **resource** is anything needed to complete a project and is stored in a `resources` table with the following columns: DONE

 - [ ] `resource_id` - primary key
 - [ ] `resource_name` - required and unique
 - [ ] `resource_description` - optional

-A **task** is one of the steps needed to complete a project and is stored in a `tasks` table with the following columns:
+A **task** is one of the steps needed to complete a project and is stored in a `tasks` table with the following columns: DONE

 - [ ] `task_id` - primary key
 - [ ] `task_description` - required